JunyiZhu-AI/confidence_aware_PFL/README.md

       --sampling_rate 0.1 \
       --seed 42 \
       --n_mc 1 \
+      --beta 0.9 \
       --scale 1
 ```

 ### Modify
 The explanation of hyperparameters can be found in the ```experiment\run_experiment.py``` file.
 Our method employs a head-base architecture, making it easily adaptable to other types of networks.
 If you wish to modify the network, we recommend fine-tuning the hyperparameters.
 In our experience, it is efficient to use the hyperparameters of Federated Averaging (FedAvg) for the base network, while only tuning the head network specifically.
+However, full grid search can often obtain better performance.

 ### Citation
 ```